Vincent Tchenguiz: SFO case timeline

 3 December 2012 – It is announced that Vincent Tchenguiz is to seek extensive damages against the SFO including allegations of misfeasance in public office.

 6 February 2013 – Vincent Tchenguiz files his claim against the SFO including allegations of malicious prosecution and false imprisonment.
 The claim is for £200 million.

-27 March 2013 – SFO is criticised for "unacceptable delays" in their response to the claim made by the Tchenguiz brothers.
+27 March 2013 – SFO is criticized for "unacceptable delays" in their response to the claim made by the Tchenguiz brothers.

-26 July 2013 – Grant Thornton, the accountancy firm who provided information to the SFO ahead of the Vincent Tchenguiz's arrest, are ordered to disclose the documents shown to the investigators.
+26 July 2013 – Grant Thornton, the accountancy firm that provided information to the SFO ahead of Vincent Tchenguiz's arrest, are ordered to disclose the documents shown to the investigators.